What’s the most important part of a thriving business?

 It starts with giving more than you take.

 Be mindful of what your sales pitches look like.
-Every smart marketer these days does most of their selling through email marketing.
+Every smart marketer today does most selling through email marketing.

-When promoting a product you sell through email, you’ll typically create some sales sequence.
+When promoting a product via email, you’ll typically create a sales sequence.

-This is a series of emails that give details about your product, provide case studies, and tackle any concerns your subscribers might have about the product.
+This is a series of emails that give details about your product, provide case studies, and tackle objections your subscribers might have.

 The problem is that it often turns into a pitch fest: